Inflight smoking: Europe

-In 1986, flag carrier of Turkey, Turkish Airlines banned inflight smoking for all domestic flights and international flights of less than six hours.
-The airline banned all inflight smoking in 1999.

 In 1988, SAS made domestic flights in Sweden and Norway non-smoking and in 1989, the policy was expanded to domestic flights in Denmark and flights between the Nordic countries.
 In 1996, SAS flights to the Benelux countries, France, Germany, Switzerland, Austria and the United Kingdom became non-smoking.
 In 1997 SAS banned smoking on all flights.
 Also in 1997, the European Union banned smoking on flights in member states.
 Air France, the French state-run carrier, did not allow inflight smoking from November 2000.

+United Kingdom

+Aurigny Air Services which is based in the Bailiwick of Guernsey became the first airline in the world to ban smoking entirely on its flights, in July 1977.
+The first United Kingdom airline to ban smoking was Loganair which banned smoking on all flights in 1980.
+The Flag carrier British Airways introduced a trial ban on smoking on some flights in 1990 and banned smoking on all flights in 1998.
+Virgin Atlantic banned smoking on all flights in 1995.

 Other

-Australia banned smoking on domestic flights in December 1987, on international flights within Australian airspace in 1990, and in 1996 banned smoking on all Australian international flights.
+Australia banned smoking on domestic flights from 1 December 1987, on international flights within Australian airspace from 1 September 1990, and from 1 July 1996 banned smoking on all Australian international flights.

+Iran's state-owned Iran Air, banned smoking on domestic and international flights taking less than 4 hours and a half, in 21 October 2000.

 Cuba’s state-owned Cubana banned smoking on international flights in 2014.

 China banned smoking on domestic flights in 1983.
 In 1993, China announced that all flights would be smoke-free by January 1995.
 Both 1983 and 1993 bans only applied to passengers smoking in the cabin, while pilots were allowed to smoke in the cockpit.
 A total ban of inflight smoking was announced in October 2017, and individual airlines were given two more years before a cockpit ban was to take effect; however, this concession was scrapped in January 2019 following incidents that triggered safety concerns.